Manita-Inn/IoT-Group-1-Mini-Project/README.md

 | Exit IR      | Exit gate      | Detect exiting vehicles  | Triggers gate opening |
 | DHT11        | Parking area   | Measure temp & humidity  | Environmental data |

-* **1.1 Ultrasonic Sensor:** (Vehicle Detection)
-The ultrasonic sensor is installed at the parking entrance to detect incoming vehicles.
-The sensor measures the distance between itself and an object by sending ultrasonic sound waves and measuring the echo time.

-Inside the system, it performs the following tasks:
+**Ultrasonic Sensor (Vehicle Detection)**
-* Detects when a vehicle approaches the parking entrance
+- Detects vehicles at the entrance
-* Triggers the gate opening process if parking slots are available
+- Opens gate if parking is available
-* Prevents unnecessary gate opening when no vehicle is present
+- Prevents unnecessary gate operation

    Operational Logic:
    * The sensor continuously measures distance.
    * If the detected distance is less than 10 cm, a vehicle is considered present.
    * The system then checks parking slot availability.
    * If a slot is available, the gate opens automatically.
    * This allows the parking system to operate without manual intervention.

-* **1.2 IR Sensor:** (Parking Slot Detection)
+**1.2 IR Sensor: (Parking Slot Detection)**
 Three IR sensors are installed at each parking slot to detect whether a vehicle is occupying the slot.

 Function in the System: